yetanalytics/lrsql/doc/dev.md

 ### Testing

-Development is primary test-driven, which an exhaustive suite of unit tests.
+Development is primarily test-driven, which uses an exhaustive suite of unit tests.
 To run them locally, run a `make test-[database]` command.
 In addition, all tests are run for all versions in GitHub Actions CI.

 However, in some situations, such as UI development, relying on the unit tests may be inadequate.
 In these cases, in addition to performing visual tests on the UI, one may need to test these specific scenarios:
 - Login with OIDC ([demo](oidc.md#keycloak-demo))